-The online MBA program of Colorado State University is accredited by the AACSB and is the top ranked part-time MBA program in Colorado.
+The online MBA program of Colorado State University is accredited by the AACSB and is the top-ranked part-time MBA program in Colorado.
 It is a 42-credit program consisting of 36 core course and six elective courses.
 Students can complete the program in as little as 21 months or they can stretch it over a period of three to five years.
 The curriculum addresses the critical functional areas of any business, including Accounting, Finance, Leadership, Information Systems, Supply Chain Management, Human Resources, Marketing, and Strategy.

 Students can stream on-campus classes online in real time or at a time that is more convenient for them.
 They can also listen to the lectures and class discussions, as well as access the lecture slides.
 Furthermore, they can follow the contributions and questions of their peers on campus for a real-life experience.

-2. University of Colorado, Colorado Springs
+2. The University of Colorado, Colorado Springs

 The online program has AACSB accreditition and was launched in 1996.
 It was among the first to qualify for accreditation online.
 The UCCS online MBA program in Colorado has a mix of foundation, core, and elective courses.
 Students need to complete 36 credits.
 Undergraduate students need an extra 12 credits of foundational coursework.
-In some cases the foundational coursework can be waived if the required exam is passed.
+In some cases, the foundational coursework can be waived if the required exam is passed.
 The average time of completion is 2 ½ years.
 Students must also take 12 credits of elective courses in addition to their business coursework.
-They can choose a specialized area of emphasis, such as Finance, General Business, Health Care Administration (offered only online), Innovation Management, International Business, Management, Marketing, and Project Management.
+They can choose a specialized area of emphases, such as Finance, General Business, Health Care Administration (offered only online), Innovation Management, International Business, Management, Marketing, and Project Management.

 The curriculum also offers global perspective electives, designed to give students an understanding of global business trends.
 The electives considered for the area of emphasis.